logo

 Teacher Certification Programs in Dallas

-The Dallas-area colleges and universities below offer teacher preparation programs that have been approved by the Texas Education Agency.
+The Dallas-area colleges and universities below offer teacher preparation programs that are approved by the TEA.
 These programs can lead to first-time certification or, if you are already certified, additional endorsements.
-You can also read about other programs in the state on our Texas schools page.
+You can also read about other programs in the state on our Texas education schools page.

 • Criswell College